 The candidate must be accepted into the career and technical education teacher preparation program at Temple University and pass the appropriate occupational competency examination.
 The candidate must complete and submit all the necessary documentation to Temple University.
 The University will then recommend the candidate for the Vocational Intern Certificate.

 The Vocational Intern Certificate is good for three (3) calendar years from the date of issue.
-For example, an intern certificate issued any time in August of one year will expire on July 31 of the following year.
+For example, an intern certificate issued any time in August of one year will expire on July 31 three years later.
 You can only apply for the intern certificate if you are currently teaching or guaranteed a full-time teaching position.
 PDE will not renew an intern certificate.

 Applicants must have: